nightscout/Trio/fastlane/testflight.md

 ## Prerequisites

 * A [github account](https://github.com/signup).
-The free level comes with plenty of storage and free compute time to build Open-iAPS, multiple times a day, if you wanted to.
+The free level comes with plenty of storage and free compute time to build Trio, multiple times a day, if you wanted to.
 * A paid [Apple Developer account](https://developer.apple.com).
 * Some time.
 Set aside a couple of hours to perform the setup.
 * Use the same GitHub account for all "Browser Builds" of the various DIY apps.